MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Utility/Invoke-WebRequest.md

 ### -OutFile

 Specifies the output file for which this cmdlet saves the response body.
 Enter a path and file name.
 If you omit the path, the default is the current location.
+The name is treated as a literal path.
+Names that contain brackets (`[]`) must be enclosed in single quotes (`'`).

 By default, `Invoke-WebRequest` returns the results to the pipeline.
 To send the results to a file and to the pipeline, use the **Passthru** parameter.